 Local Latvians began to persecute the Jews immediately after the German invasion of 1940.
 By the time World War II was over, more than 90% of Latvia's Jewish population had been exterminated in the Holocaust.
 Today, Latvia's Jewish population consists of the descendants of Jews who came to Latvia after the war from various parts of the Soviet Union.

 In the past, Jews in Latvia were particularly active in various industries such as timber, beer brewing, tobacco, hides, textiles, canned foods, and flour milling.
-About half of the Jews were engaged in commerce, the great majority of them in medium or small sized trades.
-There were no Jews in government positions, but today Latvia has one Jewish member of parliament.
+About half of the Jews were engaged in commerce, the great majority in medium or small sized trades.
+There were no Jews in government positions, but today Latvia may still have one Jewish member of parliament.

 Because the majority of Jews in Latvia are from other former Soviet nations, Russian is the primary language spoken.
 Bread and boiled potatoes are the staples of their diet.
 They also eat apples, beef, cheese, and cucumbers, when available.

 Latvian Jews wear typical European clothing, although the style of the clothing might already be dated.
 The majority of the Jews in Latvia live in apartments built with bricks and cement.
 However, the quality of the building materials varies.
 The Latvian Jew are permitted to own property.

 Today, the Latvian Society for Jewish Culture is the leading communal organization in Latvia.
 There is a Jewish school in Riga with 500 children who are learning Hebrew and Yiddish.
 The Jewish community also runs a children's theater and choir.
 A Jewish hospital is also in operation.

 During the era of Soviet rule, expression of religion was harshly repressed.
 After the fall of the Soviet Union in 1991, religious freedom was reestablished.